dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 >
 > When Bell performed his concert in the subway station, few stopped to listen.
 But when **framed in the context** of a concert hall, he can charge beaucoup bucks.
 >
 > The framing heuristic not only influences our behaviors; it literally changes how our brain perceives pleasure.
-For example, a 2007 study attempted to measure if price had any influence on the taste of wine.10 The researchers had study participants sample wine while in a functional magnetic resonance imaging (fMRI) machine.
+For example, a 2007 study attempted to measure if price had any influence on the taste of wine.
+The researchers had study participants sample wine while in a functional magnetic resonance imaging (fMRI) machine.
 >
 > As the fMRI machine scanned the blood flow in the various regions of their brains, the tasters were informed of the cost of each wine sampled.
 The sample started with a $5 wine and progressed to a $90 bottle.
 Interestingly, as the price of the wine increased, so did the participants’ enjoyment of the wine.
 Not only did they say they enjoyed the wine more but their brain corroborated their feelings, showing higher spikes in the regions associated with pleasure.
 Little did the study participants realize that they were tasting the same wine each time.
 This study demonstrates how perception can form a personal reality based on how a product is framed, even when there is little relationship with objective quality.
 Not only did they say they enjoyed the wine more but their brain corroborated their feelings, showing higher spikes in the regions associated with pleasure.
 Little did the study participants realize that they were tasting the same wine each time.
 This study demonstrates how perception can form a personal reality based on how a product is framed, even when there is little relationship with objective quality.
 >